Solid Queue in Rails 8: Setup Notes and Trade-offs

 class ApplicationJob < ActiveJob::Base

-# Most jobs use Solid Queue (default)
+# Most jobs use Solid Queue (the app-wide default)

 end